 A space for relevant questions

 It is understandable to question what prompts you to consult, but also to wonder about the therapeutic process.
 These questions can help you make choices regarding the professional and the type of approach that will be appropriate for you.
-Here are some answers and an overview of our therapeutic process.
+Here are some answers and an overview of the therapeutic process at Clinique CCCF.

 Why consult a psychologist?